gaurishankar007/Flutter-Clean-Architecture-SOLID-Principle/README.md

    - Contains UI and state management (e.g., Cubits, Widgets, Pages).
    - Responsible for displaying data and handling user interactions.
+   - May import domain/use-cases and core, but must NOT import feature data directly — always use repository interfaces / use-cases.

 2. **Domain Layer**

    - The heart of the application.
 Contains **Entities**, **UseCases**, and **Repositories**.
    - Focuses purely on business logic, independent of frameworks.
+   - Must not import from data or presentation.

 3. **Data Layer**
    - Manages data sources (e.g., APIs, local databases).
    - Implements repositories to provide data to the domain layer.
+   - May import domain to implement repository interfaces.

+### Dependency rules that must be enforced

+- Keep imports flowing inward only — Presentation -> Domain -> Data.
+- Core is reusable library and should be independent of other layers but domain, data, presentation depends on core.
+- Shared UI is reusable UI related library and It might depend on core but not other layers.
+Presentation layer depends on Shared UI.

 ### Benefits